qknight/docker-ts5client/README.md

   Inside the container use the xterm with right mouse button to start the /ts5client/TeamSpeak binary.

+This work was inspired by https://gitlab.com/Linuxserver.io/docker-wireshark

+#  Limitations

+* no VoIP (for example via webrtc)
+* no copy'n'paste
+* no persistance, all configuration is gone after restart
+* no TLS, http only

 # License

 public domain as far as this Dockerfile goes